asi-alliance/asi-chain-docs-portal/faq/index.md

 For production and mainnet: **Yes, absolutely.**
 For local development on DevNet: HTTP is acceptable.

-## Future Plans

-### When is mainnet launching?

-Mainnet launch date will be announced.
-Subscribe to official channels for updates.

-### Will DevNet always be available?

-DevNet is intended as a permanent test network for development and experimentation.

-### Can I propose new features?

-Yes!
-Visit the [GitHub repository](https://github.com/asi-alliance/asi-chain) to:
-- Open issues
-- Propose features
-- Submit pull requests
-- Join discussions

 ## Still Have Questions?

 If your question isn't answered here: